Process Lasso - Make processes work YOUR way!

 Keep in mind that the threads of the background process the CPU Eater launches are all running at NORMAL priority, and they aren't doing anything besides run in pointless infinite loops.
 No adjustments are made, we just let Windows handle it.
 Any application running on your computer has the potential to cause the same effect as our CPU Eater did.The above simple test takes 2 minutes.
 Give it a try!

 This is no trick!
 You can create your own CPU Eater with a simple while(1) loop!
 Some CPU Eaters out there raise their priority above Normal, because they don't realize that it only takes Normal priority to 'do the job'.
 For those, be sure to turn OFF the ProBalance option 'Options / ProBalance Settings / Exclude non-normal priority' or Process Lasso would just ignore them.
 Normally, Process Lasso leaves high priority processes alone because it assumes they have raised their priority for a good reason.
-Again, we try to act INTELLIGENTLY, which is the key to making good software.
+Again, our algorithm acts intelligently.
 So, create your OWN.
 An infinite loop in any language, even classical DOS style batch files.

 A demonstration of the deficiencies in the Windows scheduler is easy.
 First, for the sake of simplicity, we'll start describing a system that has a single CPU.
 The demonstration is easily scaled to multiple cores, but it is easier to describe the concept for a single CPU system.